Running nose or rhinorrhoea is the excessive discharge from nasal passage, ranging from a clear fluid to thick mucus.

 f).
 Follow a healthy lifestyle by including well balanced and nutritious diet and getting regular exercise to boost the immune system.

 Homeopathy provides best treatment for running nose.
 Homeopathic medicine prescribed by a well trained homeopathic physician not only helps to provide relief in the acute symptoms of the patient but also help to remove the very tendency to develop running nose in future.

 Also homeopathic medicines are safe as against antibiotics, steroids, painkillers or antihistamines used in the convention form of treatment.

-Commonly indicated homoepathic medicine for runny nose are:
+Commonly indicated homoepathic medicine for the runny nose are:

-BELLADONNA – Belladonna is considered when there is sudden stoppage of nose and it is replaced by throbbing headache and high fever.
+BELLADONNA – Belladonna is considered when there is a sudden stoppage of the nose and it is replaced by a throbbing headache and high fever.

 BRYONIA ALBA– It is indicated when there is little or no nasal discharge.
-There is dull headache which is increased from any movement e.g. on coughing or sneezing.
-Accompanying runny nose there is thirst for large quantity of cold water at long intervals.
+There is a dull headache which is increased from any movement e.g. coughing or sneezing.
+Accompanying a runny nose there is a thirst for a large quantity of cold water at long intervals.
 The patient feels worse in a warm room.

 GELSIMIUM– It is indicated for watery nasal discharge and sneezing.
 Accompanying are symptoms such as drowsiness, dullness and thirstlessness.

-NATRUM MURIATICUM– Natrum Muriaticum is indicated when there is sneezing and fluent coryza with squirming sensation in nose as of a small worm.
-The nasal discharge is thin and watery like white of an egg and brought on by exposure to sun or intense summer heat.
+NATRUM MURIATICUM– Natrum Muriaticum is indicated when there is sneezing and fluent coryza with a squirming sensation in the nose as of a small worm.
+The nasal discharge is thin and watery like the white of an egg and is brought on by exposure to sun or intense summer heat.